ArquiSoft-Grupo-2B/documentation/prototype3/README.md

      - `user-db`: NoSQL persistence for user profiles and credentials.
    - Communicates with the authentication-service via REST and SDK connectors.
    - Ensures secure and scalable user management outside the main server environment.

+#### Network Schema

+1. **db_net:** Private network dedicated to data management.
+Contains data components and services that exchange and manage information.
+2. **backend_net:** Private network dedicated to handling service requests.
+Contains backend services and the API Gateway to enable the exchange of service requests and responses.
+3. **orchestration_net:** Private network dedicated to managing the redirection of requests between entry points and the API Gateway.
+Contains the web frontend, API Gateway, and mobile reverse proxy.
+4. **frontend_net:** Private network dedicated to enabling the exchange of requests between the web frontend component and the web reverse proxy.
+6. **public_net:** Public network that contains the reverse proxies, allowing public access only to these components.

 ## Layered Structure